I created Boys & Girls Aid digital to balance the organization’s 130 year history with its image of being a modern and progressive nonprofit.

 Setting the stage

-Boys & Girls Aid is a nonprofit that serves a number of different audiences.
-From donors and volunteers looking to casually support a nonprofit to families looking to adopt a child, the website copy needed to speak passionately to distinct people.
+Boys & Girls Aid is a nonprofit that advocated for children in foster care.
+From donors and volunteers looking to support a nonprofit to families looking to adopt a child, content had to be adjustable to multiple audiences with various needs.

 A fresh message

 Boys & Girls Aid has been in operation for 130 years.
 While it has been an institution for child welfare in Oregon, I wanted the digital side to feel modern and innovative.
 I started with content that emphasized progress.
 From images to copy, each piece presents an organization writing the next chapter in its story rather than being beholden to its past.

 Historical importance resonates with specific audiences though, and I did not want to completely disregard the agency's sheer number of years in operation.
 Weaved into the framework of each section is Boys & Girls Aid through the historical lens of always pushing boundaries and trying new approaches.
 The organization has been in operation for 130 years because it has never been over relient on what has worked in the past.

 "We want to help connect foster youth to forever families so that they can flourish and succeed.
 So that they can go to college, or start a business.
 So that they can live their dreams, instead of just surviving."